gura-lang/gura-lang.github.io/documents/Template-Engine.md

     Hello World

 <!-- --------------------------------------------------------------------- -->
 ## {{ page.chapter }}.6.
-Sequence Control

-Template Engihe can deal with sequence controls such as repetitions and branches.
+Calling Function with Block

-They work with a block that is surrounded by "`{`" and "`}`" in an ordinary script.
+Template Engine can call functions along with a block that is usually surrounded by "`{`" and "`}`" in an ordinary script.

-In a template text, the block starts implicitly and ends with an embedded script "`${end}`".
+In a template text, a block starts implicitly after a function call that expects a mandatory block and ends with a call of a function named `end`.

+Consider a function `repeat()` that repeats the procedure of the given block for the specified times.
-For example, a repetition sequence by `repeat` is described in a template text like below which renders the text "`repeated`" with a line-break for 10 times:
+A template that repeats a text "`repeated`" with a line-break for 4 times comes like below:

 **Template:**

-    ${repeat (10)}
+    ${repeat (4)}
     repeated
     ${end}

+**Result:**

+    repeated
+    repeated
+    repeated
+    repeated

+Besides the function `end`, some functions declared with `:trailer` attribute such as `elsif` and `else` can work as a block terminator.
-A branch sequence by `if-elsif-else` would be described like below:
+A branch sequence of `if-elsif-else` could be described like below:

 **Template:**